Taufeeq28/MediaReviewHub/README.md

    - Form to create a new review with fields for title, category, review text, rating, and date.
    - Autocomplete Feature: When entering a title, the input field fetches and suggests results from both the TVMaze API for movies and the Open Library API for books.
 The suggestions are displayed in a dropdown with the title and category (e.g., "Movie" or "Book").

-   Implementation details:
+   Implementation details of Autocomplete feature:

    When a user types more than 2 characters in the title field, a request is sent to both the TVMaze API and Open Library API.
    The results are combined and displayed in a dropdown list, showing both the title and category.
+The results in the dropdown consist of a list of movies that are fetched from the TVMaze API followed by a list of books that are fetched from the Open Library API.
    Selecting a suggestion from the dropdown will automatically fill the title input field.

 4. **Edit Review**: